nickyongth/Diamond-Price-Prediction/README.md

 5. **Model Evaluation and Validation:** Rigorously testing the model using metrics like Mean Squared Error (MSE), Mean Absolute Percentage Error (MAPE), and cross-validation to assess its accuracy and robustness.

 6. **Optimization and Fine-tuning:** Adjusting model parameters and employing techniques like grid search to enhance the model's performance.

+## Results

+Key highlights from our results include:

+- **Model Performance:** The best-performing model achieved a Mean Absolute Percentage Error (MAPE) of 7.42%.
+This indicates a high level of precision in price prediction.
+- **Feature Importance:** Analysis revealed that features such as carat weight, color grade, and depth had the most significant impact on the diamond price.
+- **Comparative Analysis:** The XGboost model outperformed other models like linear regression, log linear regression, and log log regression in terms of performance metrics.